-If via employer ask 'Are you receiving regular payments to your bank as well'?
 INTERVIEWER: If the respondent receives their tax credit as a regular payment then they should have received the latest payment within the last 4 weeks.

-- 1. Lump Sum under £105 covering payments for the whole year - 2.
-Regular payments via your employer - 3.
-Regular payments via your bank, post office account or Giro
+1. Lump Sum under £105 covering payments for the whole year

+2. Regular payments via your bank, post office account or Giro